 Why do I say these things?
 Because I know that some of you have

-helplessly as your children, brought up in homes to love and serve the
+watched helplessly as your children, brought up in homes to love

 7. Does it mean you have failed?
 It certainly feels that way!
 And, it is possible that you have failed if you have neglected your responsibilities to them.